madisongarccia/Blog/_posts/2024-12-18-food-afford.md

 <figure style="text-align: center;">
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/plots/anomaly_2.png" alt="Description" style="width:70%; height:350px;">
-    <figcaption style="font-style: italic;">Figure 6</figcaption>
+    <figcaption style="font-style: italic;">Figure 4: Cluster Analysis</figcaption>
 </figure>

-In Figure 6, the cluster groupings are within close proximity of each other, but there is a clear visual difference from one ethnic group to the next.
+In Figure 4, the cluster groupings are within close proximity of each other, but there is a clear visual difference from one ethnic group to the next.
 There are many iterations of this type of subgroup clustering that would provide valuable insights regarding various factors.
 Providing this type of analysis can be used to inform certain political interventions to help subgroups that would benefit from government action.

 ## Dimension Reduction